sitaber/UC-Davis-DSI-DataFest-2018/README.md

 * Train Tesseract with a small sample of fonts from the images and compare to benchmark to see if there is an improvement
 * Parsing Tesseract results with regular expression to extract targed information

+#### This Repository
+Outlines the process of training Tesseract.
+Includes why this method was chosen, how it was accomplished, the results and issues faced in the attempt to train Tesseract.

 # Approach